MicrosoftDocs/customer-voice/cv-docs/forms-pro-transition.md

 **Experience for users with only a Forms license**

 If you have a Forms-only license and try to sign in to Forms Pro, the Forms home page is displayed.

-**Experience for a new user**

-If you're a new user and try to sign in to Forms Pro, an error is displayed after August 30, 2020.
-You must sign in to Dynamics 365 Customer Voice to create surveys.

 > [!NOTE]
 > If you are a customer in US Government Community Cloud, you can continue to use Forms Pro until Dynamics 365 Customer Voice is deployed in US Government Community Cloud.